This meditation 101 guide is to the beginners of meditation and to know what to do in the midst of many meditative practices.

 It is a practice to discipline the mind.

-The yogis basically discovered the science of meditation, or at least the first to written it down, and the science of the breath along with the many powers and benefits that comes from it.
+The yogis basically discovered the science of meditation, or at least the first to written it down, with the many benefits that comes from it.

 There are only 2 Meditations

 When we get to the core of meditation, there is only 2 functions: relaxation and increased concentration.

 Those 2 functions has many benefits which are the byproducts of relaxation and concentration.

 Also, there are many meditation styles and techniques but there are only 2 types of meditations.

 Be it transcendental, kundalini, mantra, zen, vipassana, mindfulness or other popular techniques, it all falls under 2 types.

 Improving concentration, you simply focus attentively on a single pointed thing.